Cognigy/Documentation/docs/en/docs/ai-copilot/voice/transfer-node.md

 - **Called** — the human agent audio stream.
 - **Caller/Called** — the customer and the human agent audio stream.

-### Transcription Webhook
+## Transcription Webhook

-The **Transcription Webhook** should be set to the Endpoint URL of the [Voice Copilot](../../ai/endpoints/voice-copilot.md) Endpoint that the AI Copilot Workspace flow uses to send the transcription.
+The **Transcription Webhook** should be set to the Endpoint URL of the [Voice Copilot](../../ai/endpoints/voice-copilot.md) Endpoint that the AI Copilot Workspace Flow utilizes for sending transcriptions.

-### Custom SIP Headers
+## Custom SIP Headers

-Activate **Enable Copilot** toggle to provide a Header Key.

-This header key is used to submit the UUIValue, which is being created when enabling the toggle to enable Copilot.
-Please note, that the Headers Key should match to your Contact Centers requirements.
-As an example, the headers key for Genesys Cloud CX would be `User-to-User`.
+Activate the **Enable Copilot** toggle to generate a Header Key.
+This header key is used to submit the UUIValue.
+Note that the Header Key should align with the requirements of your Contact Center.
+For example, the header key for Genesys Cloud CX is `User-to-User`.

 ## More Information for Voice Use Cases